noaione/vthell/README.md

 **You need Socket.IO 4.x for JS Client**

+This program also support watching the data over Socket.IO client.
+You can connect to the `/vthell` namespace to listen to all the emitter.<br>
-Thr URL or path of the Socket.IO server is moved from `/socket.io` to `/api/event/ws`, please adjust your path properly!
+The URL or path of the Socket.IO server is moved from `/socket.io` to `/api/event/ws`, please adjust your path properly!

 ```js
 const socket = io("/vthell", {
   path: "/api/event/ws",
 });
 ```

-This program also support watching the data over Socket.IO client.
-You can connect to the `/vthell` namespace to listen to all the emitter.

 Here are the event:
 > `job_update`